robotics-upo/upo_robot_navigation/upo_rrt_planners/README.md

 * **rrt_xy_resolution**.
 Resolution of the *x,y* space.
 * **robot_radius**.
 Radius of the inscribed circunference of the robot (meters).

+Path smoothing:
+* **path_smoothing**.
+Boolean to indicate whether to perform a smoothing of the RRT path obtained.
+* **smoothing_samples**.
+Integer value to indicate the number of samples to include in the sliding window for path smoothing.

 Visualization options:
 * **visualize_rrt_tree**.
 Boolean to indicate whether to publish the tree or not as a marker in the topic *~/rrt_tree*.
 (NOTE: the points of the path obtained are published in the topic *~/rrt_path_points*).
 * **visualize_nav_costmap**.
 Boolean to indicate whether to publish a map of type costmap based on the RRT function cost.
 The topic is *~/rrt_costmap*.
 * **show_rrt_statistics**.
 If it is enabled (boolean to true), some statistics about the RRT execution are shown on the screen.
 * **show_intermediate_states**.
 If it is enabled (boolean to true), the intermediate states corresponding to the time step between nodes are published as a marker in the topic *~/rrt_path-interpol_points*.
 Only valid for kinodynamic planners.

+The upo_rrt_planners library uses nearest neighbor data structures through the FLANN library.
+See: M. Muja and D.G.
+Lowe, "Fast Approximate Nearest Neighbors with Automatic Algorithm Configuration", in International Conference on Computer Vision Theory and Applications (VISAPP'09), 2009. http://people.cs.ubc.ca/~mariusm/index.php/FLANN/FLANN

 #### TODO
 - [ ] Replace regular pointers by boost smart pointers.